dmitry-ivanov/laravel-wikipedia-grabber/README.md

 ### Caching, caching, caching!

-> Each time you grab a page, real api calls are made!
+> Each time you grab a page, real API calls are made!

 Use caching to increase your application speed and reduce api load: